JacobRothDevelopment/KBicc/big_idea.md

 3. Skip operation (iterate + 0, basically)

 4. Add salt.
-Insert a character before
+Insert a random character before

+# Additional Operations

+1. Appending a checksum at the end of the message after every loop to shuffle the key.
+Ensures that slightly altered messages look drastically different when encrypted